 Preparation, cyber warfare

 The recent tectonic shift in the cyber threat landscape has caught many organizations off-guard.
-Businesses have not yet caught up with the scope of the threat, and remain woefully under-secured.
+Organizations have not yet caught up with the scope of the threat, and remain woefully under-secured.

 - A third of global enterprises do not yet take the threat of cyber warfare seriously, appearing indifferent or unconcerned about the impact of cyber warfare on their operations.